Skip to content

 CodeCondition

-Use HTTP status code only for probe logic.
-A status: degraded response returns 503, which causes Kubernetes readiness probes to remove the pod from the Service endpoints.
-This is intentional — a pod where every predict call returns 503 should not receive traffic.
+A 503 response removes the pod from the Service endpoints.
+This is intentional — a pod where every recommendation request would return 503 should not receive traffic.
+Use GET /v1/health for both readiness and liveness probes.

 curl example: